Pazderna: History

 The first written mention of Pazderna is from 1573, when it was part of the Frýdek state country and had 14 homesteads.
 It was probably founded only a few years ago.
 It was then mentioned as Pazdierna in the document sealing the selling of Frýdek by Stanislav II Pavlovský, Bishop of Olomouc, to Bartholomew von Wrbno.

-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
-After World War II it was restored to Czechoslovakia.
+After World War I and fall of Austria-Hungary, it became a part of Czechoslovakia.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Chapel of Saint John of Nepomuk was built in 1871.
+There are no protected cultural monuments in the municipality.
+A landmark is the Chapel of Saint John of Nepomuk, built in 1871.